ww-admission/ww-admission.github.io/src/data/markdown-files/terms.md

 ## Termination

-We may terminate or suspend your account and access to Foxi at any time, without prior notice, for conduct that we believe violates these terms or is harmful to other users of the service.
+We may terminate or suspend your account and access to WWA at any time, without prior notice, for conduct that we believe violates these terms or is harmful to other users of the service.

 ## Disclaimer of Warranties

-Foxi is provided "as is" and "as available" without warranties of any kind, either express or implied.
+WWA is provided "as is" and "as available" without warranties of any kind, either express or implied.
 We do not warrant that the service will be uninterrupted or error-free.

 ## Limitation of Liability

-To the maximum extent permitted by law, Foxi shall not be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the service.
+To the maximum extent permitted by law, WWA shall not be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the service.

 ## Governing Law

-These terms are governed by and construed in accordance with the laws of the jurisdiction in which Foxi operates, without regard to its conflict of law principles.
+These terms are governed by and construed in accordance with the laws of the jurisdiction in which WWA operates, without regard to its conflict of law principles.

 ## Contact Information

 If you have any questions about these Terms of Service, please contact us at:

-Email: support@foxi.com
+Email: support@worldwise-admission.com
-Address: 123 Foxi Lane, Productivity City, PC 12345
+Address: 123 WWA Lane, Productivity City, PC 12345

 ## Miscellaneous

 ### Entire Agreement

-These terms constitute the entire agreement between you and Foxi regarding the use of the service and supersede any prior agreements.
+These terms constitute the entire agreement between you and WWA regarding the use of the service and supersede any prior agreements.

 ### Severability